SHUTTER HAPPY IMAGES has moved!!

 I will no longer be upating this blog.
-I will be posting my photos at my own website www.dreaminginpixels.com.
+Click [HERE] to be directed to my Facebook page.

 Dreaming In Pixels